Platform-OS/pos-module-core/README.md

 Call the `modules/core/lib/commands/hook/fire` function with the `hook` name and optionally pass the `params` attribute.
 Params will be sent to all hook implementations.
 You can also set the `merge_to_object` boolean to merge the hook results to one object.

-Create Liquid files named like `hook_HOOKNAME.liquid`, and the `fire` function will collect all results.
+Create Liquid files like `hook_HOOKNAME.liquid`, and the `fire` function will collect all results.
 It means that these hook implementations have to have a `return` tag - it can be `nil` but the `return` tag is necessary.

 It's possible to define **alter hooks** to modify the existing data before it is handled (for example saved, rendered, etc).